 Darwinists' Long-term Opposition to Genetic Science: Wolf-Ekkehard Lönnig's research on Mendel shows that the world of biology, beholden to the theory of evolution, mostly ignored the discovery of the laws of genetics for 35 years, with the more aggressive Darwinists opposing genetic science for 72 years.
 Mendel's papers were not unknown.
 Rather, between 1866 and 1900 science journals referenced Mendel's work repeatedly as did Encyclopedia Britannica in 1881 and his papers were mailed to dozens of well-known biologists and they were presented to the libraries of more than a hundred leading institutions around the world.
-Mendel correctly discovered that species possessed genetic variability but only within strict limits, a discovery which questioned the demands that Origin of the Species placed on organisms.
+Mendel correctly discovered that species possessed genetic variability but only within strict limits, a discovery which questioned the demands that Origin of Species placed on organisms.
 As a result, the Darwinist juggernaut left the scientific world hostile to Mendel's experimentally-derived laws of genetics.
 "The controversy became so bitter that in 1903 the British periodical Nature closed its columns to the Mendelians.
 The columns of Biometrica had already been closed to them..."
 His writings were not "rediscovered" around 1890 but rather, by then, the sheer force of their value began to break through much but not nearly all of the evolutionary prejudice against genetic science.
 The more militant Darwinists however (the early 20th century zealots who were like those of our own day, PZ Myers, AronRa, Jerry Coyne, Jack Horner, Eugenie Scott) refused to acknowledge the value of the scientific laws from Mendel, the father of genetic science, until 1932.
 Lönnig has re-published these quotes:

 - 1909: "But on the general relation of Mendelism to Evolution I have come to a very definite conclusion.
 This is that it has no relation whatever to the evolution of species of higher groups, but is really antagonistic to such evolution." -Alfred Russel Wallace, father of the theory of evolution and of natural selection (along with Charles Darwin)